N04A719/entity.lua/README.md

 `ent` - Player entity object.

-Returns the player's name, or the string `"unknown"` on failure.
+Returns the player's name, or the string `'unknown'` on failure.
 ##
 ```
 :get_player_weapon